 Since moving in Panama, I have had two more eye surgeries including a lens replacement.
 Insurance covered the cost of both surgeries in Panama.
 I can honestly say that the quality of the care I got in Panama was far superior to the care I got in Texas.

 No age restrictions available too!

-Another affordable option for health insurance in Panama, is a medical reimbursement plan through Pan American Life Insurance.
+Another affordable option for health insurance in Panama, is a medical reimbursement plan through some of the private hospitals.
 With this insurance, there is no age restrictions, no deductible, and they cover pre-existing conditions after the first year.
 This plan covers 85% of your costs.
 But with costs so low for a doctor visit or a hospital stay, your out of pocket expense is still very low.

-A 68 year old woman who came on my tour then moved to Boquete is paying $82 a month for the medical reimbursement plan with Pan American.
-You can get a discount if you pay for 3-6 months in advance.
+A 68 year old woman who came on my tour then moved to Boquete is paying $92 a month for the medical reimbursement plan through a hospital in David Panama.
+You can even get a discount if you pay for 3-6 months in advance.

 You can go in to any lab to order your own lab work without a doctor prescription.
 I recently paid $42 for a complete lab workup.
 This price did reflect a 25% Pensionado discount.